Skip to content

 "Until now, the authorities have preferred therapeutic, soothing communication through convenient channels, such as the Telemarathon," said Yurchyshyn.
 "The society has earned and demonstrates every day that it is ready for mature communication about the real situation, both at the front and the challenges throughout the country."

-Other aspects of the plan include filling empty diplomatic posts by the end of the year, modernizing shelter standards, prioritizing atomic generation, strengthening the state border, and allowing dual-citizenship for Ukrainians.
+Other reported aspects of the plan include filling empty diplomatic posts by the end of the year, modernizing shelter standards, prioritizing atomic generation, strengthening the state border, and allowing dual-citizenship for Ukrainians.

 Zelensky also proposed a cultural "Ramstein" to reinforce and export Ukraine culture abroad, including helping to establish Ukrainian studies departments in foreign universities.

-Lawmaker Zhelezniak critized the thoroughness plan, writing on Telegram, "Overall it is very confused and looked/sounded like most of the plan wasn't ready at all.
+Lawmaker Zhelezniak critized the thoroughness plan, writing on Telegram: "Overall it is very confused and looked/sounded like most of the plan wasn't ready at all.
 Except for the last point (about veterans), most are just fluff."

 Rostislav, call sign “Major” a 39-year-old Ukrainian reconnaissance soldier walks on a treadmill during a physical therapy session at a psychiatric hospital on October 11, 2023 in Kyiv, Ukraine.
 (Chris McGrath/Getty Images)

-Responding to the plan's anti-corruption elements, Anastasia Radina, chairwoman of the anti-corruption committee told the Kyiv Independent in a statement, "The President announced a series of legislative initiatives aimed at enhancing the fight against corruption.
+Responding to the plan's anti-corruption elements, Anastasia Radina, chairwoman of the anti-corruption committee told the Kyiv Independent in a statement: "The President announced a series of legislative initiatives aimed at enhancing the fight against corruption.
 The parliamentary anti-corruption committee stands prepared to thoroughly examine and advance the proposals submitted by the Head of State."

 The committee is continuing to focus on meeting the needs of Ukraine's and international partners' needs, Radina added, including strengthening judicial accountability for those suspected or accused of corruption, reducing corruption in procurement, and introducing criminal liability for corrupt medical officials involved in mobilization enrichment schemes.